AICP Exam Application Tips

 - Planning is a collaborative process, but make sure you do not speak entirely about what the team

 Proofread your responses.
 Spelling and grammar errors can make it difficult for exam reviewers to evaluate the content of the responses.
+It may be helpful to have a co-worker review your material to have a second set of eyes for spelling and grammar errors.
+You can also use their review to ensure that you have provide clear and complete responses to the criteria,

 Project managers or people with substantial experience in the field sometimes take for granted the application process.
 APA is concerned not only with the number of years of planning experience but also with making sure the experience meets the established professional planning criteria.
 Experienced applicants should take care in making sure their responses meet each established professional planning criterion.
 For example, managers or directors should use examples that demonstrate their planning experience, not their administrative or managerial responsibilities, when responding to Criteria 1 and 2.